Learning Nonlinear Functions Using Regularized Greedy Forest: Experiments

-\paragraph{Bond price prediction} We were awarded with the First Prize in Benchmark Bond Trade Price Challenge (\url{www.kaggle.com/c/benchmark-bond-trade-price-challenge}).
+We were awarded with the First Place Prize in Benchmark Bond Trade Price Challenge (\url{www.kaggle.com/c/benchmark-bond-trade-price-challenge}).
 The task was to predict bond trade prices based on the information such as past trade recordings.

 The evaluation metric was weighted mean absolute error, $\sum_i w_i|y_i - f(\mv{x}_i)|$, with the weights set to be larger for the bonds whose price prediction is considered to be harder.
 We trained RGF with L1-L2 hybrid loss \cite{BuLa97}, $\sqrt{1+r^2}-1$ where $r$ is the residual, which behaves like $L_2$ loss when $|r|$ is small and $L_1$ when $|r|$ is large.
 Our winning submission was the average of 62 RGF runs, each of which used different data pre-processing.